daniela-roman/testare-manuala/Manual_Testing_Project_For_Booking.md

 <h1>Testing Project for Booking.com </h1>

-The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application
+The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, using a live application

 Application under test: **booking.com**